Welcome to FCS

 E. Upon renewal, this agreement will be made publicly available along with the signees.

 These requirements represent the absolute minimum threshold for procedures that we all agree to uphold; each chapter will implement its own comprehensive policies, which will meet or exceed this baseline.
-These policies are linked below.
+These policies are linked below on each respective italicized organization.

 This is a voluntary agreement with the intention of bettering our communities, and is not a legally binding document.
 By signing this agreement, each fraternity pledges to comply with all of the requirements that have been outlined above: